Jaykul/GitOps-Principles/slides.md

 <!--

-There were twelve principles behind the Agile Manifesto, but the first and highest priority was to "satisfy the customer through early and _continuous delivery_ of valuable software."
-The core ideas were about _people_ and their attitudes, and how we manage them in projects: to let them self-organize, to welcome change, to reflect on the results, to adapt your processes frequently, and to focus on _collaboration_, and _communication_.
+Back in 2001 engineers who were doing what they called "agile software development" got together and signed the _Agile Manifesto_.
+There were twelve principles behind it, but the first and highest priority was to **satisfy the customer through early and _continuous delivery_ of valuable software.** The core ideas were about _people_ and their attitudes, and how we manage them in projects: let them self-organize, welcome change, reflect on the results, _adapt_ your processes.
+The agile manifesto focused on people, and how they _collaborate_, and _communicate_.

 However, as developers sought _agility_ through _continuous delivery_, they began to feel that traditional operations teams and frameworks (like [ITIL](https://www.ibm.com/topics/it-infrastructure-library)) were the bottleneck.
 Thus was born the [DevOps movement](https://www.atlassian.com/devops/what-is-devops/history-of-devops), which was all about the _cultural change_ necessary to _unify_ software development (Dev) and operation (Ops) organizations.
-Adopting DevOps meant finding common goals and shared principles between those groups, and establishing shared performance indicators so they wouldn't be working at cross-purposes.
+Adopting DevOps meant finding common goals and principles between those two groups, and establishing shared performance indicators so they wouldn't be working at cross-purposes.

-Meanwhile, teams that had not hit bottlenecks started talking about "Continuous Delivery" and created integrated teams, with developers, testers, and operations engineers focusing on increasing the reliability and frequency with which they can build, test, and release software.
-They found some success by mostly treating _people problems_ as tangential, and focusing on the technical processes required: automated build, test, and software deployment.
+Meanwhile, teams that had not hit bottlenecks started talking more about "Continuous Delivery."
+They created integrated teams, with developers, testers, and operations engineers together, and focused on increasing the reliability and frequency with which they could build, test, and release software.
+They found some success by mostly treating _people problems_ as tangential, and focusing on the technical processes required: **automated** build, test, and deployment.
 Ultimately they began to show success at reducing both _cost_ and _risk_ by enabling small, incremental changes, released frequently.
-In 2014, Dr. Dobbs magazine declared Continuous Delivery "The Agile Successor."
+In 2014, Dr. Dobbs magazine actually called Continuous Delivery "The Agile Successor."

-And this brings us to GitOps -- the GitOps principles are derived from modern software operations and rooted in these pre-existing and widely adopted best practices.
-The new term GitOps was coined by Weaveworks CEO Alexis Richardson, and through the CNCF (Cloud Native Computing Foundation), quickly became a term of art which they have worked to define and promote.
+Which finally brings us to GitOps.

+The GitOps principles are derived from modern software operations and are rooted in _all of these_ pre-existing and widely adopted best practices.
+This new term "GitOps" was coined by Weaveworks CEO Alexis Richardson, and through the CNCF (Cloud Native Computing Foundation), quickly became a term of art which they have worked to define and promote.

 -->